 The exact underlying mechanisms that cause reactive arthritis are not fully understood.
 Researchers believe that reactive arthritis is an autoimmune disorder.
 An autoimmune disorder occurs when the body’s immune system mistakenly attacks healthy tissue.
 In reactive arthritis, a preceding infection induces an immune system response.
 Studies have demonstrated that the bacteria, or bacterial products, travel from the initial site of infection through the blood to the tissue lining the joints (synovial tissue).
 In the case of chlamydiae, these synovial-based organisms are viable, albeit in an aberrant state.
 The significance of these synovial-based organisms or bacterial products is not completely understood.

 It is important to note that not everyone who develops these bacterial infections will develop reactive arthritis.
 In fact, reactive arthritis only develops in a minority of individuals exposed to one of the causative organisms.
 Researchers do not know exactly why some people develop reactive arthritis, while others do not.
 Some individuals may have a genetic predisposition to developing the disorder.
 Researchers have determined that many affected individuals have a particular, genetically-determined “human leukocyte antigen” (HLA) known as HLA-B27.
 HLAs are proteins that play an important role in the body’s immune system; they influence the outcome of organ transplants and appear to affect an individual’s predisposition to certain diseases.
-Specifically, the HLA-B27 antigen is present in the blood of many individuals with reactive arthritis and related disorders.
+Specifically, the HLA-B27 antigen is present in many individuals with reactive arthritis and related disorders.
 However, it is important to note that the majority of patients who develop reactive arthritis are HLA-B27 negative, so the genetic component of reactive arthritis is not fully understood.
 Some researchers believe that HLA-B27 is a better indicator of disease severity rather than susceptibility.

 Many people who have the HLA-B27 gene do not develop reactive arthritis even after contracting one of the abovementioned infections, which suggests that additional genetic (e.g., additional genes), environmental and/or immunologic factors may all play a role in the development of reactive arthritis.
 More research is necessary to determine the exact, underlying mechanisms that cause reactive arthritis.